mirrorlook/scratch-repo/file1.md

 But files are not blobs.

-And this one is now different.
+And this one is now different again.